Create a Service Bus namespace using the Azure portal

 Congratulations!
 You have now created a Service Bus Messaging namespace.

-Check out our GitHub samples, which show some of the more advanced features of Service Bus messaging.
+Check out the Service Bus GitHub samples, which show some of the more advanced features of Service Bus messaging.